What is Heroku? Secrets unlocked…

 Differences between Heroku and AWS

-- Heroku offers a managed service, whereas AWS makes several self-hosting options to users.
+- Heroku offers a managed service, whereas AWS offers several self-hosting options to users.

 - Heroku handles users’ infrastructure, while AWS gives them access to instances and services to be managed as part of its IaaS.